SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 spec:
   redundancy: true  # "false" for non-HA
   image:
-    repository: solace/solace-pubsub-standard  # ensure same as the original
+    repository: solace/solace-pubsub-standard  # ensure this is matching the original
-    tag: latest                                # ensure same as the original
+    tag: latest                                # ensure this is matching the original
   systemScaling:
-    messagingNodeCpu: "2"                      # ensure same as the original
+    messagingNodeCpu: "2"                      # ensure this is matching the original
-    messagingNodeMemory: 3410Mi                # ensure same as the original
+    messagingNodeMemory: "3410Mi"              # ensure this is matching the original
   adminCredentialsSecret: created-admin-credetials-secret
   monitoringCredentialsSecret: created-monitoring-credetials-secret
   tls: